-“Today’s opinion offers important support to the Little Sisters’ request that the Supreme Court hear their case,” said Mark Rienzi, Senior Counsel at the Becket Fund for Religious Liberty and lead counsel for the Little Sisters of the Poor.
+“Today’s opinion offers important support to the Little Sisters’ request that the Supreme Court hear their case,” said Mark Rienzi, Senior Counsel at Becket and lead counsel for the Little Sisters of the Poor.
 “These judges understand that courts and bureaucrats should not be telling nuns what the Catholic faith requires.” (see video).

 After a divided three-judge panel ruled against them, the Little Sisters promptly petitioned the Supreme Court to hear their case.
 Although the Little Sisters had not asked the entire Tenth Circuit to reconsider the panel’s opinion, the Tenth Circuit conducted a vote on its own initiative to determine whether the entire court should re-hear the case.
 When the court declined, the five judges issued their opinion explaining why the Little Sisters deserve protection.